aliufukyaman/fire_and_smoke_detection_vlm/README.md

 In addition to the explanations above, I’ve documented the steps and processes directly in the code comments.

 ## Conclusion
-As a result, I have demonstrated that with powerful VLM models like Blip and CLIP, it’s possible to easily create simple classifiers with these powerful Vision Language Models, without the need for complex and time-consuming classifier & detector trainings.
+As a result, I have demonstrated that with powerful VLM models like BLIP and CLIP, it’s possible to easily create simple classifiers with these powerful Vision Language Models, without the need for complex and time-consuming classifier & detector trainings.
 With minimal fine-tuning, these models can deliver excellent performance for these kind of problems.